 Text: Ludwig Pesch >>

-This website offers many resources for free (see menu for details): to learn more about the above mentioned composers and scholars, the places where they flourished; and about the musicians who tread in their footsteps today.
+Tips: this website offers many resources free of cost and ad-free while respecting the rights of their creators (see menu for details).
+To learn more about the above mentioned composers and scholars, visit the places where they flourished just as the musicians who tread in their footsteps today.

 Enjoy your exploration of a wonderful music!